hrsh7th/nvim-cmp/README.md

 ```

 The configuration options will be merged with the default config.
-If you want to remove the option, You can set the `false` instead.
+If you want to remove an option, you can set it to `false` instead.

 #### mapping (type: table<string, fun(fallback: function)>)